faenrandir/a_careful_examination/documents/light-and-truth-letter/03-linguistic-evidence.md

 > <span style="color:red; margin-left:-10px;"> The Book of Mormon also has several Hebrew names that are not in the Bible.
 They include Sariah, Alma, Abish, Aha, Ammonihah, Chemish, Hagoth, Himni, Isabel, Jarom, Josh, Luram, Mathoni, Mathonihah, Muloki, and Sam.
 The connection these names have to ancient Hebrew was unknown in Joseph Smith's day.7

 * Sariah - similar to Sarai (Genesis 11:29)
-* Alma - common male name from Joseph's milieu.
+* Alma - common name from Joseph's milieu.
 * Abish - Abishai (1 Samuel 26:6)
 * Aha - found as an exclamation in Psalm 35:21 and Ezekiel 25:3.
 Similar to Bible names like "Ahaz."
 * Ammonihah - Ammon (Genesis 19:39) + "ihah"